 6. Strain broth.

-9. In a few hours your broth will be gelatinous.
+9. With a few hours of refrigeration, your broth will be gelatinous.
 Read here why the gelatin is so good for you.
 Maybe you noticed there isn't fat on the top of my refrigerated broth.
 I own a handy dandy gravy separator to remove the fat before refrigerating the broth.
-Highly recommended if you make broth, but not necessary.
+I don't always separate the fat.

 For more ideas of five meals with two chickens, click here.